 1872: First social fraternity, Chi Phi, is founded at Lehigh.
 More founding dates.

 1928: Max McConn, the first Dean of Students at Lehigh University, publishes his book College or Kindergarten?
 I view his as the first meaningful critique of Greek Life at Lehigh.
 Sadly, the book is out of print, though it is quoted extensively in studies of the time period, especially of “elite” private schools.
 If you want to locate a copy of the book for research purposes, use this link.

 September 1973: Mitchell Fishkin, a Delta Phi pledge, dies after jumping out of a moving car during a hazing ritual.
 There was a $21,000,000 lawsuit.
 Officially, the school called the incident the unfortunate result of a “prank” and “horseplay.”
-However, the lawsuit alleged that Fishkin was in fact thrown out of the car while bound with rope.
+However, the lawsuit alleged that Fishkin was in fact thrown out of the automobile while bound with rope.
 The fraternity remained on campus with no reported sanctions.
 The trial did not start until April 1977 and the final ruling was apparently that the death was accidental.

 1974: “Three homosexual members of Theta Chi fraternity voluntarily moved out of the fraternity in line with alumni recommendation.”

 Tau Delta Phi voluntarily closes, remaining members merge with Zeta Psi.
 Tau Delta Phi does not return to campus.

 November 1975: First campus sorority is founded: Alpha Phi.